-The Hebron Elementary School building has served this community well for many years, but it is no longer an acceptable school building.
+The Hebron Elementary School building has served our community well for many years, but it is no longer an acceptable school building.
 The classrooms are too small for today’s teaching methods.
 The school becomes unbearably hot when temperatures outside reach the 80’s and above.
 The only tools to address the heat are a makeshift network of fans and the occasional early dismissal.
 The heat is particularly oppressive in some second floor classrooms where a roof reflects heat into the classrooms.
 There is a very noticeable increase in temperature when you walk into those classrooms from the hallway.

 The building is not handicap accessible.
 Another makeshift network – this time of chair lifts – makes it possible for disabled students to access the basement and first floor, but not the second floor.
 The cafeteria is too small and is located in the low-ceiling basement.
 While the school’s staff obviously tries to brighten and cheer up the old building, its physical limitations can’t be overcome.

 Many voters were upset last November when the bond issue was rejected by a 3,483 to 2,454 vote.
 We know some voters were upset that the district spent close to $3 million for a new football stadium complete with synthetic turf before addressing the district’s most pressing need – a new elementary school.
 We understand that disgust.